 3. Launch Your Own Product or Service

 Last but not least, you can make money online by launching your own product or service.
-It’s never been easier to start an online business and reach people with your product.
+It’s never been easier to launch an online business and reach people with your product.

-This creates an awesome opportunity, but you’re not alone out there, so it’s tough to stand out.
+This creates an awesome opportunity, but you’re not alone out there, so it’s really hard to stand out.

-While it’s possible to make money selling your products, it’s not as easy as many Facebook ads indicate.
+While it’s definitely possible to make money selling your own products on Craigslist or your own site, it’s not as easy as many Facebook ads indicate.